zoro-js/web-starter-kit/README.md

 # install the followings globally

-npm i -g npm-run-all rimraf cross-env webpack postcss-cli
+npm i npm-run-all rimraf cross-env webpack postcss-cli pm2 -g

+- in production, run `sudo npm run pm2:prod`

 # install the followings locally which can not be installed globally